Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - sudden relocation
 - major political role changes
 - sudden redemption arcs
-- sudden relationship labels if the story is not there yet
+- sudden relationship labels if the story has not reached that point

-The goal is to prevent the model from introducing major permanent changes without player approval or without the script intending them.
+The goal is to prevent the model from introducing major permanent changes without player approval or without the script explicitly supporting them.

 The exact scope controls depend on the bot.